staadecker/lp-analyzer/README.md

 `python -m lp_range_analyzer path/to/file.mps`

 The relevant ranges will be automatically printed!
-Here's an example.